International Eugenics Congresses

 The 3rd International Eugenics Congress in 1932 was also held at the American Museum of Natural History and the president of the congress was Charles Davenport, Director of the Cold Spring Harbor Laboratory and founder of the Eugenics Record Office.
 Ernst Rudin, soon to be author of the German 1933 Law for the Prevention of Hereditarily Diseased Offspring, was unanimously elected president of the International Federation of Eugenic Societies at the end of the Congress.

 Figure 4, plate 67 (below) is a cloth chart displayed in the Hall of Exhibits of the 2nd Eugenics Congress in 1921, entitled Eugenical Classification of the Human Stock.
 The chart, created by the Eugenics Record Office, lists the best eugenic traits that make up the superior human and links them with outstanding individuals that were preeminent in their fields of activity.
-The chart also shows characteristics of the eugenically unfit that are products of defective inheritance and drag down society and the human race.
+The chart also shows characteristics of the "eugenically unfit" that were thought to be products of defective inheritance who dragged down society and the human race.

 Plates VIII and IX below show the family pedigrees of George Washington and Abraham Lincoln as posted in the Hall of Exhibits at the 3rd Eugenics Congress in 1932.
 The creation of pedigrees of famous and important people became a fashion, and its prevalence at the Eugenics Congress of 1932 demonstrates that eugenicists were not too far removed from the ideals and methods of Francis Galton.